sjweil9/sleeper_rb/README.md

 => #<SleeperRb::Resources::User:0x000056084a0c3d40 @username="foo">
 ```

 From a given resource access its attributes or associated resources.
-No actual
+No
-web requests will be made until one of the attributes is accessed.
+API requests will be made until one of the attributes is accessed.

 ```ruby
 user.user_id